-InterruptedException When this schedulable is interrupted by javax.realtime.
-RealtimeThread.interrupt() 201 or javax.realtime.AsynchronouslyInterruptedException.

-IllegalSchedulableStateException when the execution context is not an instance of javax.realtime.Schedulable203 or when this method is invoked during finalization of objects in scoped memory and entering this scoped memory area would force deletion of the task that triggered finalization.
-This would include the scope containing the task, and the scope (if any) containing the scope containing the task.

-ThrowBoundaryError Thrown when the JVM needs to propagate an exception allocated in this scope to (or through) the memory area of the caller.
-Storing a reference to that exception would cause an javax.realtime.IllegalAssignmentError204, so the JVM cannot be permitted to deliver the exception.
+- InterruptedException-When this schedulable is interrupted by javax.realtime.
+RealtimeThread.interrupt() or javax.realtime.AsynchronouslyInterruptedException. fire() while waiting for the reference count to go to zero. - IllegalSchedulableStateException-when the execution context is not an instance of javax.realtime.Schedulable or when this method is invoked during finalization of objects in scoped memory and entering this scoped memory area would force deletion of the task that triggered finalization.
+This would include the scope containing the task, and the scope (if any) containing the scope containing the task. - ThrowBoundaryError-Thrown when the JVM needs to propagate an exception allocated in this scope to (or through) the memory area of the caller.
+Storing a reference to that exception would cause an javax.realtime.IllegalAssignmentError, so the JVM cannot be permitted to deliver the exception.
 The javax.realtime.
-ThrowBoundaryError205 is allocated in the current allocation context and contains information about the exception it replaces.

-javax.realtime.ScopedCycleException when this invocation would break the single parent rule.

-IllegalArgumentException when the execution context is a schedulable and no non-null logic value was supplied to the memory area's constructor.

-MemoryAccessError when caller is a non-heap schedulable and this memory area's logic value is allocated in heap memory.
+ThrowBoundaryError is allocated in the current allocation context and contains information about the exception it replaces. - javax.realtime.ScopedCycleException-when this invocation would break the single parent rule. - IllegalArgumentException-when the execution context is a schedulable and no non-null logic value was supplied to the memory area's constructor. - MemoryAccessError-when caller is a non-heap schedulable and this memory area's logic value is allocated in heap memory.